IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 ## Example

 This example shows a Manifest with multiple Canvases for a book object.
 The `start` property specifies loading the Manifest at the second Canvas.
+Note, the user is still able to navigate back to the first Canvas within the viewer.

 {% include manifest_links.html viewers="Mirador" manifest="manifest.json" %}